Life Inside a Cell Animation

 The immune system contains many types of leukocytes.
 The lymphocytes play a central role in immunological processes due to their antigen specificity, receptor diversity, and self/nonself recognition.
 Interactive galleries of cells and tissues illustrate the essential elements of the immune system and the anatomical sites of major organs.
 You will discover how these cells communicate with one another and with other cells in the body.
 In addition, the animation shows how different types of T-cells behave in the immune system.

 Microfilaments provide rigidity to cells and depolymerize and reform quickly.
-For example, white blood cells move to the site of an infection to phagocytize pathogens.
+For example, white blood cells move to the site of infection to phagocytize pathogens.
 These white blood cells can engulf two bacteria in a single movement, and they also fight infections with the Human Immunodeficiency Virus.

 A cytoskeleton is a complex network of proteins that provide rigidity and facilitate movement in cells.
 It anchors the nucleus, moves vesicles inside and outside of the cell, and pulls replicated chromosomes to the poles of dividing cells.
 Other components of the cytoskeleton include centrioles and flagella.
-Cyskeleton examples support Big Idea 1 of the AP Biology curriculum framework.
+Cytoskeleton examples support Big Idea 1 of the AP Biology curriculum framework.